-First calls expected in 2021 and runs until 2027

-This INTERREG is founded under the ERDF and aims to help regional and local governments across Europe to develop and deliver better policy by ensuring that government investment, innovation and implementation efforts all lead to integrated and sustainable impact for people and place.
+INTERREG programme Amount € 8,5 billion Dates First calls expected in 2021 and runs until 2027 This INTERREG is founded under the ERDF and aims to help regional and local governments across Europe to develop and deliver better policy by ensuring that government investment, innovation and implementation efforts all lead to integrated and sustainable impact for people and place.
 The framework of the previous INTERREG programme is largely carried over with a maximum co-financing rate set at 70%.
-There will be Interregional Innovative Investments (known as I3) as a new way to create specialised regional clusters across Europe (e.g. circular economy, connected mobility, big data, hydrogen, etc.)

-Just transition mechanism
+There will be Interregional Innovative Investments (known as I3) as a new way to create regional clusters across Europe specialised in a certain area (e.g. circular economy, connected mobility, big data, hydrogen, etc.) Just transition mechanism Amount €17,5 billion Dates Runs from 2021 (for the submission of plans) to 2027 This mechanism aims to alleviate the socio-economic impact of the transition in regions dependent on carbon-intensive fuels and industry.

-€17.5 billion

-Runs from 2021 (for the submission of plans) to 2027

-This mechanism aims to alleviate the socio-economic impact of the transition in regions dependent on carbon-intensive fuels and industry.

 Proposed Territorial Just Transition Plans must be submitted in 2021 and the Mechanism will run until 2027.
 The Just Transition Fund is under shared management by the EU & Member States and is a dedicated scheme under InvestEU (EU investment instrument).
 There is a public sector loan facility by EIB which combines the grants from EU funding to support the Just Transition in the regions listed here.
-Eligible territo-ries also benefit from a technical assistance facility, while the overall governance is similar to the Cohesion Policy.
+Eligible territories also benefit from a technical assistance facility while the overall governance is similar to the Cohesion Policy.
 Calls for projects will be launched in each Member State, so be sure to contact the relevant authority in your country to take advantage of the subsidised loans (i.e. concessional loans) provided by the EIB.
 Projects must contribute to territorial just transition plans, require an EU contribution and preference will be given to projects that also contribute to the climate transition.
+TIPS BOX HOW TO MAKE YOUR EU FUNDING APPLICATIONS MORE SUCCESSFUL?
+These EU initiatives and findings are great opportunities for cities to bring forward their green transition, fight climate change, increase the international visibility and exchange with peers.
+But applying to EU findings is not easy.
+Monitoring funding opportunities, generating ideas and coordinating a project proposal takes a lot of knowledge, time and resources that are not always available, in particular for smaller organisations.
+Energy Cities project managers and city members with a very good success rate when it comes to access EU funds provide you some tips (that you can find in details at this link)